What are the negative effects of going through the Family Court?

 Read more about the membership site here

 Lyn Lucas is the owner of Online Divorce Lawyer.
-With 25 years experience in family law Lyn empathises with couples going through a separation and a property settlement.
+With over 25 years experience in family law Lyn empathises with couples going through a separation and a property settlement.
 Her focus with Online Divorce Lawyer is to reduce the pain and deliver excellent results in the process of a property settlement, her mission is to keep clients out of the Family Court.
 With a negotiated fixed fee for this service, couples have certainty as to their legal costs.
 Visit Lyn’s site and opt in for a complimentary e-book “Guide to Saving Money with a Divorce Property Settlement”